Head, Clara and Maria

 Head, Clara and Maria, officially the United Townships of Head, Clara and Maria, is a municipality and incorporated township in Renfrew County in eastern Ontario, Canada, It is on the Ottawa River and on the northern edge of Algonquin Park.

-Virtually all the communities (Deux-Rivières, Bissett Creek, Stonecliffe and Mackey) and activities are along Highway 17, the rest of the township is largely crown land which is mostly wilderness.
-Head, Clara and Maria is bordered on the north by the Ottawa River and on the south by Algonquin Provincial Park.
-Trans Canada Highway 17 runs through the four hamlets which make up this municipality.
-The municipality is a remarkable cottage destination with many provincial land use permits allowing cottages on crown land.
+Virtually all the communities (Deux-Rivières, Bissett Creek, Stonecliffe and Mackey) and activities are along Highway 17; the rest of the township is largely crown land, which is mostly wilderness.
 Property taxes are the lowest in Renfrew County.

 History

 The township of Head was named in honour of Sir Edmund Walker Head, 8th Baronet who served as Lieutenant-Governor of New Brunswick 1847-1854 and Governor-General of Canada 1854-1861.
 The township of Maria was named in honour of his wife, Lady Anna Maria Head (Nee Yorke) (1808-1890).

+Geography

+Head, Clara and Maria is bordered on the north by the Ottawa River and on the south by Algonquin Provincial Park.
+Trans Canada Highway 17 runs through the four hamlets which make up this municipality.

+The municipality has numerous with lakes and rivers, providing fishing, hunting, hiking, canoeing, and snowmobiling opportunities.